 - Personality disorders

 - Eating disorders

 - Schizophrenia and psychotic disorders

 Just like with a physical condition that prevents you from working, you’ll need to show you meet the criteria to qualify for benefits and that you can’t engage in a gainful activity because of it.
 This varies depending on the type of mental disorder.
 You’ll also need to show documentation that you’re receiving and following proper treatment for your mental illness while you’re in the process of claiming benefits.

 At John Foy & Associates, we work tirelessly to help our clients receive the benefits they need to support themselves and their families.
 Never take a denial as a sign that you’ll never get approved.
 If you have a disability that prevents you from working, it’s your right to receive these benefits.
-To get started today, call us at 404-400-4000, or complete the form to the right and we’ll give you a FREE consultation.
+To get started today, call us or complete the form to the right, and we’ll give you a FREE consultation.